lindsayanunez/drum-kit/README.md

 ### Javascript Drum Kit

 ## Description
-This is a simple app that uses simple vanilla javascript to immulate a drum kit.
+This is a simple app that uses vanilla javascript to immulate a drum kit.

 ## How to Launch the App
 - Option 1: Download or clone this repo to your machine and launch the index file in your browser.